-There are so many myths and misconceptions surrounding bipolar disorder, most of us have heard of this mental health condition.
+There are so many myths and misconceptions surrounding bipolar disorder.
+Indeed, most of us have heard of this mental health condition.
 However, not many have a true understanding.

 Firstly, let us stress that bipolar disorder is NOT a rare condition.
-Indeed, according to the National Institute of Mental Health, Bipolar Disorder affects around 5.7 million Americans.
-That is to say, around 2.6% of the US population alone and around 60 million people worldwide according to the World Health Organization (WHO)
+In fact, according to the National Institute of Mental Health, Bipolar Disorder affects around 5.7 million Americans.
+That is to say, around 2.6% of the US population are affected.
+Furthermore, there are around 60 million people worldwide living with bipolar, according to the World Health Organization (WHO)

 This post on bipolar disorder aims to dispel some of the fiction and take a close look at this serious, life-affecting condition.